eltiare/hello_django/Readme.md

 (`docker-compose up`) the app, you will see the warnings are gone.
 If you'd like to confirm that the database is indeed migrated in Postgres, Run  `docker-compose exec postgres psql -U postgres`.
 It will enter you into the Postgres terminal.
-From there you run `\c hello` to connect to the database and then `\d` to see that the tables in the various initial migration are present.
+From there you run `\c hello` to connect to the database and then `\d` to see that the various tables in the migration are present.